tomordonez/tomordonez.github.io/_posts/2018-04-25-best-time-to-run-according-to-science.md

   - /best-time-to-run-according-to-science.html
 categories: [Data Analytics]
 image: assets/images/12.jpg
-tags: [r, data science, data mining, data analysis]
+tags: [r, data science, data mining, analytics]
 ---

 What is the best time to run?
 According to science it depends on the ozone levels where you live.